raz-joan/the-flour-studio-ui/README.md

   Technologies used were: JavaScript, JSX, SCSS, React, React Hooks, React Router, fetchAPI, Cypress, Wave, and Lighthouse.

 ## Code Architecture
   This application was built using `create-react-app`, such that all business and view code is located in the src folder.
 It is organized by Assets, Components, SassStyles, apiCalls.js, and index.js.
-Cypress files are contained in Cypress/Integration/*.js.
+Cypress test files are contained in cypress/integration/*.js.
 ES6 syntax was used throughout.
 The icon was sourced on [flaticon.com](https://www.flaticon.com/).
 Attribution is noted in the footer of the site.

 ## Illustrations